nwkoh/om/practice-set-01.md

 3. Which process is the bottleneck?

+4. What is the utilisation for each process?

-4. What is the process cycle time for the overall system?
+5. What is the process cycle time for the overall system?

-5. If one of their stores operates 10 hours a day 22 days a month, what is the monthly capacity of the process?
+6. If one of their stores operates 10 hours a day 22 days a month, what is the monthly capacity of the process?
 Assume that there is sufficient demand.